Whatsapp Icon

 • Infections: Patients may experience frequent or severe infections due to the immune system being compromised.

-• Anemia and Fatigue: A reduction in red blood cells can cause symptoms of anemia such as fatigue and shortness of breath.
+• Anaemia and Fatigue: A reduction in red blood cells can cause symptoms of anaemia such as fatigue and shortness of breath.

 It's important to note that these symptoms can also be associated with a wide range of other health conditions.
 Therefore, experiencing one or more of these symptoms does not automatically imply a diagnosis of PTCL.
 However, if you have persistent or worsening symptoms, it's crucial to consult a healthcare provider for a thorough evaluation.